Employed, self-employed or neither

 Unsure if employed or self-employed

 If you are still not clear, you should consider the factors set out in the table at the end of this page.
-In the table, the person for whom you work is called your ‘engager’ – he might be your employer or your client.
+In the table, the person for whom you work is called your ‘engager’ – they might be your employer or your client.

 You should consider all the questions and then look at the overall pattern which emerges.
 Does it suggest employment or self-employment?
 You may also find it helpful to look at our page containing the write up of an important case to see how the courts might apply the tests in the table in a real scenario.

 Note that the law here is complex – we have tried to simplify things, but this is not a comprehensive guide.
 If you are still not clear, you should ask a tax adviser or HMRC for help.
-We tell you how you can find a professional tax adviser, including through the tax charities, on our page Help with tax from friends, family, professionals or other organisations.
+We tell you how you can find a professional tax adviser, including through the tax charities, on our page help with tax from friends, family, professionals or other organisations.

 Being both employed and self-employed